johannesWen/Compact-Power-Card/README.md

 Devices are up to 8 power feeds within your home that you want to show in the card.
 By default, device power is not subtracted from the home power value.
 If you want that to happen, set the card-level `subtract_devices_from_home: true`.

+**Important:** Any entity can be used in the device section to show icon/label, but only entities with `device_class: power` will be subtracted from the home power if `subtract_devices_from_home: true`.
+In addition, only devices with `device_class: power` will show power flow lines in the devices section.

 | Name                    | Setting slug                      | What it does                                                                     |
 | ----------------------- | --------------------------------- | -------------------------------------------------------------------------------- |
 | Device entity           | `entity`                | Sensor/entity id for a load.                                          |